Bazror/hivemind/docs/native_ads/native_ads.md

 - Transactional data (increase or decrease bid amount, token)
 - Duration data (time units) [optional]

 Building dedicated user interfaces for handling the bidding process will be possible.
 Appropriate data sets will be availed through the API.
-For example, an endpoint to retrieve bids sorted by community and price-per-time-unit enables developers to create realtime competitive bidding interfaces that show users their ads' positions against others bidding for the same community.
+For example, an endpoint to retrieve all active bids, sorted by community and price-per-time-unit, enables developers to create realtime competitive bidding interfaces that show users their ads' positions against ads of others who are bidding for space in the same community.

 ### Ad status